anastasiia-popova/portfolio-projects/README.md

 Implementation of the results is available here: [https://github.com/datomo/rag-workshop](https://github.com/datomo/rag-workshop/tree/main/builder/partnerproduct)

 ---
-If you found these projects interesting and would like to discuss the portfolio further or explore potential work opportunities or collaboration possibilities, please don't hesitate to reach out to me.
+If you found these projects interesting and would like to discuss the portfolio further or explore potential collaboration possibilities, please don't hesitate to reach out to me on [LinkedIn][linkedin-url].

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->